The Humble Knee

 Wearing sleeves might help you be more aware of where your knees are in relation to your ankles and hips.

 Remember that just like wearing a belt, you don’t necessarily need sleeves to execute big lifts with proper form.
-But, sleeves can be useful in helping to prevent future injury, since they keep your knee well lubricated and warm.
+But, sleeves can be useful in helping to prevent future injuries, since they keep your knee well lubricated and warm.
 This is especially useful if your programming calls for longer rest times, in turn preventing tendonitis and other issues related to overuse of your joints.

 Disadvantage of Knee Sleeves